-On March 31, 2014, the Company entered into unsecured corporate demand notes with two related parties, William Begley and Keith Spickelmier.
-Each note was in the amount of \$25,000, and repayment can be demanded, with 5-days notice, at any time after the passage of 20 business days from the date of the note.
+On March 9, 2015, the Company entered into an unsecured corporate demand note with William Begley, a related party.
+The note was in the amount of \$4,000, and repayment can be demanded, with 5-days notice, at any time after the passage of 20 business days from the date of the note.
 If no demand is made on the note, the note becomes due and payable in full on its first anniversary.
-The notes are non-interest bearing.
+The note is non-interest bearing.